B2Opt: Learning to Optimize Black-box Optimization with Little Budget: B2Opt

 \subsection{Structure of B2Opt}

 B2Opt comprises basic $t$ B2Opt blocks (OBs), and parameters can be shared among these $t$ OBs or not.
 The overall architecture of B2Opt and OB is shown in Figure \ref{fig:structure}.
-Each OB consists of SAC, FM, and RSSM. $X^0 \in R^{n\times d}$ represents the initial population input into B2Opt, which needs to be sorted in non-descending order of fitness.
+Each OB consists of SAC, FM, and RSSM in sequential order. $X^0 \in R^{n\times d}$ represents the initial population input into B2Opt, which must be sorted in non-descending fitness order.
 In Eq. \ref{eq:total}, $X^{i-1}$ is fed into $OB_t$ to get $X^i$, where $i \in [1,t]$.
 B2Opt realizes the mapping from the random initial population to the target population by stacking $t$ OBs.